 We all want to avoid running injuries and prevention of running injuries is a priority at SDRI.
 Having the proper shoes is the first step is the first step in prevention of running injuries.
 However, running injuries do occur.

-If you are currently suffering from any of the below running injuries and want more information, advice, treatment or just a 2nd opinion we recommend either calling Dr. Runco at (858) 268-8525.
-Besides being a Doctor and Owner of the San Diego Running Institute, Dr. Runco is a Marathoner and 50-mile ultra-marathoner.
-There is no one better to diagnose your injury and help you achieve your goal.
+If you are currently suffering from any of the below running injuries and want more information, advice, treatment or just a 2nd opinion we recommend either calling Dr. Allen D.C. at (858) 268-8525.

 Common Running Injuries

 Check out the topics below to learn more about running injuries, their causes and prevention.

 Learn More About Achilles Bursitis

 Achilles or retrocalcaneal bursitis is a common running injury that afflicts many runners we have seen at the San Diego Running Institute.
 It is often confused with achilles tendonitis and therefore has become a chronic condition.
 The runner will usually describe pain in the achilles region, behind the ankle that hurts severely if the achilles tendon is “pinched” between two fingers.

 Achilles Tendonosis/Tendonopathy is a newly recognized disorder.
 It is common in runners and other athletes.
 The condition is not understood by most and is very confusing to the patient.
 The achilles tendon has poor regenerative capability which is why achilles tendonitis can turn into achilles tendonosis/tendonopathy.
 Achilles tendonites is a common running injury.
 It can be related to the runner having tight calf muscles, having high foot arches, doing speed training or hill repeats.
 The runner will describe pain that occurs behind their ankle near where the achilles tendon attaches to their heel bone.